 Vinegar alone can be an ideal cleaning agent to remove different stains.
 Here is a step by step cleaning procedure for removing brown stains from the toilet.

-Scrub the toilet using a brush in the next morning.
+- Scrub the toilet using a brush the next morning.

 How to Remove Toilet Stains Brown with Coke